codesandbox/codesandbox-client/packages/homepage/content/docs/7-environment.md

 - `serve`
 - `start`

-While you can also lint your code using ESLint via the command line in containers, we don't currently support custom ESLint configs in the Editor itself.
+While you can also lint your code using ESLint via the command line in containers, we don't currently support custom ESLint configs in the editor itself.

 Unlike Client Sandboxes, Containers also expose access to the Terminal, which allows you to run most commands you'd normally expect to be able to run in the command line.
 However, keep in mind that running certain commands which alter the filesystem of the container instance will cause the files shown in the Editor to become out of sync, such as manually running `yarn add` or running `git` commands.